SAP-samples/btp-build-resilient-apps/10-SetupCICD/README.md

 1. Enable SAP Continuous Integration and Delivery
    - Go to your subaccount in SAP BTP
    - Navigate to the Service Marketplace
-   - Find the Continuous Integration & Delivery Service and create/subscribe to the Service.
+   - Find the Continuous Integration & Delivery Service and subscribe to the Service.

     ![choose create](./images/cicd1-1.png)